 When joking becomes one-sided taunting and cruel jesting is aimed towards your kid or another child, it is time for an adult to step in.

 When an adult makes a sarcastic remark to a child, the child may not get the joke.
-Dry, sardonic, and wily humour may go straight over a childrens (and some parents’) heads, and they can take it quite seriously.
+Dry, sardonic, and wily humour may go straight over a children’s (and some parents’) heads, and they can take it quite seriously.
 Being the centre of attention for a joke can be painful and hurtful.

 One-sided comedy thrown towards a child, especially from an adult, is unacceptable and should not be tolerated.

 Gently get your child away from this person(s) and explain what the adult is doing and why it is not acceptable treatment.
-Set a limit with the adult that this behaviour is not appropriate for a child.
+Set a limit with the adult that this behavior is not appropriate for a child.

 When the enjoyment stops and playtime becomes too boisterous – play fighting, punching, hurting, tickling, practising karate techniques and wrestling – when the boundary between fun and being harmed (both emotionally and physically) is crossed, you know it’s time to intervene.
 Tears, getting physically reactive, and using venomous words are all indicators that it’s time to call a timeout.